India, UK will launch global solar grid project at COP26 - ExBulletin

 Another potential challenge is whether the road between the two countries is impassable, for example if the countries are not sustainable.
 In other cases, a longer cable or a cable going down the ocean will be required.
 Each of these factors can significantly increase costs.

-Even with a rather aggressive timeline, Mathur said the first projects connecting different regional networks will still take another year, as countries must first be convinced of the concept and then work together to determine the best way to develop interconnection.
+Even with a “quite aggressive” timeline, Mathur said the first projects connecting different regional networks would “take another year”, as countries must first be convinced of the concept and then work together to determine how better to develop interconnection.

-The Associated Press Department of Health and Science receives support from the Department of Science Education of the Howard Hughes Medical Institute.
-AP is solely responsible for all content.

 Sources